Retention of CO Ice and Gas Within 486958 Arrokoth: Analytical Model for Sublimation-Driven Gas Transport in Arrokoth-Like Objects

 \section{Analytical Model for Sublimation-Driven Gas Transport in Arrokoth-Like Objects}

 We are considering a spherical body with a radius of $r=r_s$, and we assume that the seasonal thermal skin depth is located at $r=r_t$ (see Figure \ref{model_cartoon}).
-At this location, we take the temperature to be the average of the extreme high ($T=T_{{\rm max}}$) and low ($T=T_{{\rm min}}$) temperatures of the surface, which is given by $T_t\equiv T(r=r_t)=0.5(T_{{\rm max}}+T_{{\rm min}})$.
+At this location, we take the temperature to be the average of the extreme high ($T=T_{{\rm max}}=58K$) and low ($T=T_{{\rm min}}=12K$) temperatures of the surface, which is given by $T_t\equiv T(r=r_t)=0.5(T_{{\rm max}}+T_{{\rm min}})$.
 We keep this temperature fixed, and use it as the initial upper boundary condition for modeling the evolution of Arrokoth's bulk interior.
-Based on our spherical approximation of the Arrokoth's shape and fixed orbit, we can assert that this simplifying assumption is valid \citep[see Figure \ref{arrokoth_figure}B;][]{umurhan_near-surface_2022}.
+Based on our spherical approximation of Arrokoth's shape and fixed orbit, we can assert that this simplifying assumption is valid \citep[see Figure \ref{arrokoth_figure}B;][]{umurhan_near-surface_2022}.
+All variables henceforth are listed in Table \ref{values_table}.

 Assuming that Arrokoth's structure below $r_t$ is a rubble pile with a global porosity of $\Psi$, we consider the solid portion of the body as composed of non-volatile weakly self-adhering material (amorphous \water ice) and a single volatile ice species (CO), which constitutes a fraction $f_i$ of the total mass density. \REV{More complex interior structures can be considered in follow-up work.} Our model assumes a thin impermeable sheen at $r=r_b$ for the volatile-ice refractory matrix, from which the ice sublimates steadily.
 This is a slight underestimation of the sublimating surface area compared to other models \citep{davidsson_thermophysical_2021}.
 At $t=0$, $r_b=r_t$.
-As the ice sublimates, the sublimation front moves deeper into the interior, and the gas flows upward through an ice-free porous matrix above $r_b$, characterized by a pore size of $r_p$.
+As the ice sublimates, the sublimation front moves deeper into the interior, and the gas slowly flows upward through an ice-free porous matrix above $r_b$, characterized by a pore size of $r_p$.
 Notably, the material below $r_b$ always retains its initial CO ice inventory, as illustrated in Figure \ref{model_cartoon}.